ZachariahPJ/scilab-image-processing-toolbox-development/imhmax/README.md

 ## 5. Test Cases

-The following test scripts can be executed to validate height threshold suppression behavior.

----

 ### TC-01 — Partial Peak Shaving

 Verifies that when a local peak height exceeds the threshold $h$, its top is shaved off flat down to the level $I_{\text{max}} - h$, creating an intensity plateau above the surrounding background.